 Although business headlines still tout earnings numbers, many investors have moved past net earnings as a measure of a company's economic output.
 That's because earnings are very often less trustworthy than cash flow, since earnings are more open to manipulation based on dubious judgment calls.

 Earnings' unreliability is one of the reasons Foolish investors often flip straight past the income statement to check the cash flow statement.
 In general, by taking a close look at the cash moving in and out of the business, you can better understand whether the last batch of earnings brought money into the company, or merely disguised a cash gusher with a pretty headline.

 Calling all cash flows

-Over the past 12 months, hhgregg generated $30.4 million cash while it booked net income of $44.7 million.
-That means it turned 1.5% of its revenue into FCF.
+Over the past 12 months, hhgregg burned $2.4 million cash while it booked net income of $42.4 million.
+That means it burned through all its revenue and more.
 That doesn't sound so great.
-However, FCF is less than net income.
+FCF is less than net income.
 Ideally, we'd like to see the opposite.
-Since a single-company snapshot doesn't offer much context, it always pays to compare that figure to sector and industry peers and competitors, to see how your business stacks up.

 All cash is not equal

 Unfortunately, the cash flow statement isn't immune from nonsense, either.
 That's why it pays to take a close look at the components of cash flow from operations, to make sure that the cash flows are of high quality.
 What does that mean?
 To me, it means they need to be real and replicable in the upcoming quarters, rather than being offset by continual cash outflows that don't appear on the income statement (such as major capital expenditures).